(888) 448-0302 Talk to a recovery specialist 24/7

 Have a Purpose, Plan

-You’ll spend time identifying triggers or things that may provoke cravings for drugs or alcohol.
-Friends may shy away from asking you to hang out.
-You may decide it’s better to avoid the people you used to drink or do drugs with.
+You’ll need to identify triggers that may provoke drug or alcohol cravings.
+Some friends may distance themselves, and you may choose to avoid people you used to drink or use drugs with.

 Campbell explained that she often chooses not to carpool with friends to an event.
 This gives her a “backup plan” in case she finds herself in an uncomfortable situation.
-She’s not reliant on anyone else, doesn’t have to wait for a ride and can leave if she’s feeling triggered.
+She’s not reliant on anyone else, doesn’t have to wait for a ride and can leave if she’s feeling triggered to relapse.

 “I have gotten myself out of so many situations where I’m having a good time and it gets too rowdy, or something happens and I’m feeling a little uneasy,” she said.
 “I leave because I have my own car and I think that’s something so important.”